alexandreday/tsne_visual/src/cpp/README.md

 # Usage #

-Copy the executable bh_tsne to your working directory (where you will use tsne.py). tsne.py write your data to a file called `.data.dat`, run the `bh_tsne` binary, and read the result file `.result.dat` that the binary produces.
+Copy the executable bh_tsne to your working directory (where you will use tsne.py).
+The python file tsne.py writes your data to a file called `.data.dat`, run the `bh_tsne` binary, and read the result file `.result.dat` that the binary produces.